aabalke33/conju/readme.md

 # Work in Progress, do not touch

 Practice conjugating words in your desired language.
-Built with golang, ffmpeg, and sqlite
+Built with golang, ffmpeg, charm/bubbltea and sqlite

-Currently, this is bring your own accents!
-(May implement custom func in future)
+### REQUIRES EXPERIMENTAL VERSION
+Charm's Bubbletea package only supports latin special chars in version "github.com/charmbracelet/bubbletea v0.25.1-0.20240422164726-702b43d6b062" and later.
+Assume v0.26.0 will be minimum offical verion required.

+Accent Support is provided through your own keyboard configuration.

 Current Support:
 1. Supports Spanish Present & Preterite Tense